Depth-multiplexing spectral domain OCT for full eye length imaging with a single modulation unit

-As the proof-of-concept demonstration, we imaged a model eye (Rowe Technologies Inc.) with our DM-SD-OCT system.
-As in Fig. \ref{model eye result}, using two reference arms, we successfully captured and demixed the images of the cornea and the retina (Fig. \ref{model eye result} A) using the frequency demixing method (Fig. \ref{simulation}).
-More specifically, by equally dividing the $0 - \pi$ phase quadrant of the B-scan's Fourier transform along the transverse axis into two segments, the retina image was reconstructed from the $0 - \pi/2$ range while the cornea from the $\pi/2 - \pi$ range.
+As the proof-of-concept demonstration, we imaged a myopic subject with our DM-SD-OCT system.
+Using two reference arms, we successfully captured and demixed the images of the cornea and the retina using the frequency demixing method.
+More specifically, equally dividing the $0 - \pi$ phase quadrant of the B-scan's Fourier transform along the transverse axis into two segments, the retina image was reconstructed from the $0 - \pi/2$ range while the cornea from the $\pi/2 - \pi$ range.
 This setting is sufficient for axial eye length measurement, but does not provide information about the anterior chamber depth (ACD).
-By adding an additional reference arm whose OPL matches the pupil, such information becomes available (Fig. \ref{model eye result}B).
-However, due to noise introduced by galvanometer vibration, in practice, the frequency spectra from the three depths are not as isolated as in the simulation (Fig. \ref{simulation}), leading to cross-talk among images after frequency demixing ($0 - \pi/3$ range for the retina, $\pi/3 - 2\pi/3$ for the pupil, and $2\pi/3 - \pi$ for the cornea, respectively).
-To suppress the cross-talk, we minimized the correlations, i.e., dot products, among the three images obtained from the initial frequency demixing.
-This was achieved by reassigning the energy of each pixel across all images to the image exhibiting the highest brightness at that particular location, as determined after the initial demixing process.
-(Fig. \ref{model eye result}C).
-Dimensions of the eye structures measured with our DM-SD-OCT match those from Zeiss IOL Master 700 (\ref{tab:measurement_comp}).
-For example, the OPL of the axial length (AL) is measured as 35.47 mm, corresponding to a geometrical length of 25.99 mm \cite{olsen2007calculation}, in agreement with the 26.04 mm value measured with IOL Master 700.
-Central corneal thickness (CCT), aqueous depth (AQD) and anterior chamber depth (ACD) also match the IOL Master readings \cite{ruan2022agreement}.
+By adding an additional reference arm whose OPL matches the pupil, such information becomes available (Fig. \ref{human eye result}).
+Dimensions of the eye structures measured with our DM-SD-OCT match well with those from Zeiss IOL Master 700 in~\cite{ruan2022agreement}, as shown in Table~\ref{tab:measurement_comp}.